 Monitoring for project activity is described below.
-The monitoring period for which issuance request is submitted is 01-12-2018 to 31-12-2021.
+The monitoring period for which issuance request is submitted is 01-10-2018 to 31-12-2021 excluding 05-11-2020 to 31-12-2020 as it is already issued under CDM.
 The monitoring activity provides a framework for project preparation and monitoring processes that will be undertaken at the project level.